-Use the Locals Rules section to define rules that can generally be applied to servers within a cluster and that should be maintained centrally.
-Local rules are defined per server-service.
+Use the Locals Rules section to define rules that can generally be applied to firewalls within a cluster and that should be maintained centrally.
+Local rules are defined per service.
 They can also contain a complete ruleset with full functionality.
 The Local Rules section is applicable only if the Global Rules section allows it, which means it has cascaded the localnet object to the Local Rules section.
 Ensure to cascade the object back (Cascade Back) if you want to return to the workflow of the global ruleset.

 Special Rules Section

-Use the Special Rules section to define rules that should only apply to specific server services or network segments.
-Special rules are also defined per server-service.
+Use the Special Rules section to define rules that should only apply to specific services or network segments.
+Special rules are also defined per service.
 The Special Rules section is applicable only if the Global Rules section allows it, which means it has cascaded the specialnet object to the Special Rules section.
 Ensure to cascade the object back (Cascade Back) if you want to return to the workflow of the global ruleset.

 The Specialnet configuration area is for special networks.
-Specialnet objects are configured in the Distributed Firewall Specific node, with server-service-wide validity.
+Specialnet objects are configured in the Distributed Firewall Specific node, with service-wide validity.
 Every value in the Special Networks dialog is an entry in the network object Specialnet in the Global Rules section.
 A specialnet is usually a selective range of IP addresses needed to configure a subset of rules.
 However, it should not be in the Localnet network object.
 The values entered into the Special Networks configuration window are not visible in the configuration dialog of the network object Specialnet.

 Administrator Permission for Distributed Firewalls